What is Johne's Disease (JD)?

 There are some National JD programs and tools provided by the dairy and beef industries to help you reduce the risk of this disease.

 - The 3 Step Calf Plan and the Johne's Disease Calf Accreditation Program (JDCAP) can help by minimising the risk of JD spread from adult cow to calf.
-For more information about this, visit the Dairy Australia website
+For more information visit the

 What should I do if I suspect JD in my herd?

 If you have any persistent scouring or weight loss in your herd, or otherwise suspect JD, contact your vet promptly and discuss your situation.
 Your vet may then take samples for testing.